NilasZ/MRM/README.md

-# MRM: radar dataset for micro-motion targets.
+# IMD: ISAR dataset for micro-motion targets.

 > **Warning**❗:  This repository is still under construction, as the corresponding paper is still under submission.
 The uploaded code is not yet complete, and we are still performing final validation and testing.
-The dataset upload is ongoing, and we are currently searching for a suitable dataport, as we require 2TB of storage.
-We welcome any related inquiries.
 >
 > TODO:
 >
-> - add rotated figure.
 > - fix plot ticks.
-> - Electromagnetic simulation part.
 > - experiment example guide.
 > - code validation & upload.
-> - find dataport

 ## Introduction

-The MRM dataset is a radar dataset generated through simulation.
+The IMD dataset is a radar dataset generated through simulation.
 It features a scenario where a fully-polarized ISAR radar is used to track and image space micro-motion targets for classification.
 Consequently, it includes wideband and narrowband radar echoes under full polarization, with an observation time of 2 seconds.

 The purpose of creating this dataset is straightforward: existing research does not make their datasets publicly available, and it is challenging to obtain these datasets by contacting the authors of the relevant papers.
 Of course, it is possible to perform simulations independently, but the details of the simulations can lead to significant differences in the data, making meaningful comparisons impossible.
 Moreover, electromagnetic simulations are highly time-consuming, and we don't want any researchers to waste their time on these tasks.